Whatcom County Search and Rescue

 for the community

-Whatcom County Search and Rescue can be seen throughout the year at Ski to Sea, parades, and safety fairs.
-Between missions and trainings we offer community support by proving safety at various events.
+WCSAR can be seen throughout the year at Ski to Sea, parades, and safety fairs.
+Between missions and trainings, we offer community support by providing safety at various events.

 We are here